 Each private nursery school has their own and 90% are online the day after Labor Day, but some require you to call and request it.
-Either way, a lot of the questions are basically the same for everyone.
-They want to understand as much as they can about your family, your child and how you think about education and parenting.
+The questions are basically the same for everyone.
+They want to understand as much as they can about your family, your child and your view on education and parenting.
 It’s worth understanding the school’s philosophy before answering the questions!
-And if you’re serious about some of the tougher schools to get into, it’s worth preparing the answers before the applications open so you’re ready to fill it out on the day (it doesn’t usually vary much from the year before).
+If you’re serious about some of the tougher schools to get into, it’s worth preparing the answers before the applications open so you’re ready to fill it out on the day, as the questions don’t usually vary much from the year before.

-All schools will have their own and it’s usually about month or two later, but really the best time to submit them is as soon as possible; even if they have an October deadline they may close it early if they receive too many.
+All schools will have their own application deadlines and it’s usually about a month or two after Labor Day, however the best time to submit them is as soon as possible.
+Even if they have an October deadline they may close it early if they receive too many.

 Playdates and Interviews

-Once you’ve made it through the “lottery” for the applications, you’ll be invited to an interview and tour for the parents – all of this might sound ridiculous, but actually seeing the school and the teachers interacting with the children helps you solidify your own preferences.
-Your child may also be invited to a “playdate” so the teachers see how they interact – it’s not to judge your child so much as to try and balance the personalities in the class, so it’s nothing to worry about.
-And most of the kids seem to love it – an AWNY member shares that her daughter left the first one and had so much fun she asked when there would be cake (she thought it was a party!).
+Once you’ve made it through the “lottery” for the applications, you’ll be invited to an interview and tour for the parents.
+All of this might sound ridiculous, but actually seeing the school and the teachers interacting with the children helps you solidify your own preferences.
+Your child may also be invited to a “playdate” so the teachers see how they interact.
+It’s not to judge your child so much as to try and balance the personalities in the class, so it’s nothing to worry about.
+Most of the kids seem to love it: an AWNY member shares that her daughter left the first one and had so much fun she asked when there would be cake (she thought it was a party!).

 Nursery School Acceptance and Waitlists

-Those are the basics but if you have any questions or additional tips, please let us know in the comments section.
+So there you have the basics to apply for pre-school and nursery school in NYC, but if you have any questions or additional tips, please let us know in the comments section.
 If you’d like a first-hand perspective, check with other Aussie parents via the Australian Mums & Dads in New York Facebook Group.